yuzonightly/ed25519-fun/README.md

-# ed25519
+# ed25519-fun

 Rust implementation of Ed25519.
 Please do not use it (learning purposes).
 Heavily based on the `ed25519_donna`, `ed25519_dalek` and str4d's `ed25519-java` implementations.
-Checkout their implementations instead.
+Check out their implementations instead.

 ## Installation